Our History

 1950s - In the 1950s, intensive afforestation began in the Upper Galilee and development continued in and around Jerusalem.
 The Six-Day War of 1967 started a fresh page in the history in Israel, and country-wide afforestation accelerated the number of trees planted in KKL forests surpassing 100 million.
 As the 1970s began, KKL began to open its forests to the public.
 KKL’s forests were planted not just for ecological reasons, but for the enjoyment of all Israelis.

-1970-90s - Through the 1970s, 80s and 90s JNF Canada expanded beyond afforestation activities, responding to Israel’s acute water shortage through the construction of water reservoirs, capturing rainwater run-off, to supplement the scarce freshwater available.
+1970-90s - Through the 1970s, 80s and 90s, JNF Canada expanded beyond afforestation activities, responding to Israel’s acute water shortage through the construction of water reservoirs, capturing rainwater run-off, to supplement the scarce freshwater available.

 2000s - In the early 2000s, JNF Canada identified that along with environmental, there was also a need for charitable social service infrastructure in Israel.
-As the population grew dramatically, there was an increased need for a variety of resources in the peripheral areas of the country.
+As the population grew dramatically, there was an increased need for a variety of resources in underfunded parts of the country.
 Although Israel’s GDP was growing, Israel’s new found success was benefitting mainly the centre of the country and not equally reaching those living in remote places.
 JNF Canada’s leadership expanded its partnerships beyond KKL to a variety of Israeli charities that demonstrated real impact.